 At the hearing before the local authority Licensing Authority sub-committee there are usually three councillors supported by a legal advisor, often a solicitor or a barrister and another officer who is also responsible for the process and procedures of the committee.
-One of the councillors is nominated as chairperson for the meeting and there is a Licensing Officer from the Authority who will normally set out the application and and is also responsible for checking that all the required documentation has been completed satisfactorily.
-Representatives from the police, Fire & Rescue Service and the other responsible authorities will not normally attend unless they are making representations.
-It is often the case that the interested parties who have made representations do not attend leaving their representations to be dealt with in writing by the Licensing Sub-Committee.
+One of the councillors is nominated as chairperson for the meeting and there is a Licensing Officer from the Authority who will normally set out the application and is also responsible for checking that all the required documentation has been completed satisfactorily.

-Representations at a hearing can be made, in person, or by a representative or spokes person, often a ward councillor, but the representations can only be made on the initial written notification and other matters should not be raised or added to at the hearing.
+Representations at a hearing can be made, in person, or by a representative or spokesperson, often a ward councillor, but the representations can only be made on the initial written notification and other matters should not be raised or added to at the hearing.